ej1111/-hoopmaster-site/terms-and-conditions.md

 message received from this program.
-After opting out, you will no longer receive SMS alerts related to your monitored equipment. **Opting out of SMS alerts may reduce your awareness of equipment failures at your site** — contact Johnston Construction Co to discuss alternative alert methods (such as email-only) before opting out, if continuous monitoring awareness matters to you.
+After opting out, you will no longer receive SMS alerts related to your monitored equipment. **Opting out of SMS alerts may reduce your awareness of equipment failures at your site** — contact us to discuss alternative alert methods (such as email-only) before opting out, if continuous monitoring awareness matters to you.

 ## Help (HELP)